nus-cs2113-AY2122S1/ip/docs/README.md

 <br> (Just make sure you exit the app with the command `bye` to save your progress!)

 ### I'm What You Call a Minimalist.
-The UI only has the essentials.
-It's so bare bone and minimalist it leaves Apple quaking and knees shaking.
+_Tired's_ UI only has the essentials.
+It's so bare bone and minimalist it leaves Apple quaking and  their knees shaking.
 <br> (They've been real quiet since the JAR file was released.)

 ## Usage